Welcome to St. James Cathedral.

 Thank you for visiting our website.
-We hope that you find here a portal into the varied ministries of this majestic Cathedral.
-In the heart of Toronto, St. James provides a holy space and welcome to those who come to pray; who come to find quiet in a busy metropolitan city; who come to be fed through uplifting liturgy and worship; who come to be met by the God who loves them.
+We hope that you find here a sense of the varied ministries of this majestic Cathedral.
+In the heart of Toronto, St. James provides a holy space and welcome to those who come to pray; who come to find quiet in a busy metropolitan city; who come to be fed through uplifting sermons, lectures, and worship; who come to be met by the God who loves them.

 We hope that you feel welcome here.
 We pray that you will find a home with us.